 Each independent director serves on each of the three standing committees of the Board (Audit, Compensation, and Nominating and Corporate Governance).
 Robert Decherd and Dealey Herndon do not serve on any standing committee of the Board.

-Class I Directors (Current terms expire at A. H. Belo's 2012 annual meeting)
+Class II Directors (Terms expire at A. H. Belo's 2013 annual meeting)